Explore Jobs

 Appropriate Curriculum Vitae Format

-The format of your curriculum vitae is just as important as your resume or cover letter.
-Make sure that your CV has a consistent font and font size, though headers can be bolded and slightly larger.
-Some of the most common fonts are Times New Roman, Calibri, and Arial for their readability.
-Proper margins also assist with overall readability, with the ideal measurement being between 1-1.5 inches.
+The formatting of your curriculum vitae is just as crucial as that of your resume or cover letter.
+Ensure your CV maintains a consistent font and size, with headers slightly larger and bolded for emphasis.
+Commonly used fonts include Times New Roman, Calibri, and Arial due to their readability.
+Proper margins (between 1-1.5 inches) enhance overall clarity.